Matzah pizza: Preparation

 Matzah pizza is prepared by covering a piece of matzo with sauce and melted cheese.
 It can be eaten as is or baked first.
 In the latter case, the matzo is first softened in water; alternately, the sauce ingredients are used to soften the matzo.
 Other traditional pizza toppings may be used in addition to cheese.
 For example, chef Spike Mendelsohn suggests topping matzah pizza with figs and asparagus, peppers and feta cheese, or cherry tomatoes, olives, and rosemary, while Martha Stewart recommends placing a fried egg on top of a matzah pizza.
 Other recipes suggest using crushed tomatoes instead of tomato sauce, and some recipes suggest substituting hummus for the sauce.
 Some recipes recommend baking the matzo and toppings on a baking sheet, either in a conventional oven or in a microwave oven, while other recipes recommend baking matzah pizza in a casserole pan so that the dish resembles a layered lasagna.
 Vegan recipes suggest utilizing vegan cheese or omitting the cheese entirely.
+Vegan cheese would also be used with meat toppings by observant Jews who will not eat meat and milk in the same dish.